Muta-Jonathan/Telefyna-Kotlin-Application/README.md

 - [ ] Build reports from audits
 - [ ] Write tests
 - [ ] Play video with different or additional audio/slave
-- [ ] Overlay another layer on the video stream for ads, logos, gifs etc.
 - [ ] Read satellite channels and decoders as local playlists and streams
 - [ ] Add a way to stream video as only audio (streaming audio only)
 - [ ] Support streaming to HLS, Shoutcast, and Loudcast (use external streaming encoder, not supported)